kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/initiation.md

 Introductions must be posted within 48 hours of your arrival.
 If you haven't done that, we'll politely give you a server kick.
 You're welcome back any time but we try to keep people active and moving in the server.

 All of the above are required fields.
-Once you've posted your introduction in <#752098112461471844>, wait a moderator to approve it.
-Depending on Timezones, etc, it might take some time.
-While you're waiting, please feel free to hang out with folks in <#752095507618463765>.
+Copy the template and paste it into <#760644474127908925>.
+Depending on Timezones, etc, it might take some time for a mod to approve it.

 Remember: you are encouraged to edit your introduction as many times as you'd like but must follow the guidelines listed above.
 If you create more than one post, the mods have discretion to delete your oldest post.

+Once you are approved, you will need to copy and paste your approved introduction to <#752098112461471844>.
+If you don't do this in a timely manner, your membership status may be revoked.

-Once you are approved, you will be an **Initiate** for about two weeks.
+You'll be an **Initiate** for about two weeks.
 During this time, get to know the server and it's members.
 Mods are generally more lenient on initiates but do not abuse or take advantage of this.
 Please explore, chat, and familiarize yourself with what we're about.
 We hope you enjoy it here.